 How Does the NightWatch Work?

-Developed by BioSensory, the NightWatch Bed Bug Trap and Monitor is one of the most powerful tools on the market when it comes to bed bug detection and monitoring.
+The NightWatch is a bed bug trap and monitor developed by BioSensory.
+It is one of the most powerful tools on the market when it comes to bed bug detection and monitoring.

-Kairomone is an artificially produced substance that mimics the alert chemicals bed bugs send out to let others know that a food source is nearby.
-That’s some advanced chemical warfare.
+Kairomone is an artificial chemical produced in a lab.
+It mimics the chemicals that bed bugs send out to let others know that a food source is nearby.

 Professional pest controllers swear by the NightWatch, and so will you.

-- Customizable timer to be activated during peak hours of bed bug activity
+- A customizable timer to be activated during peak hours of bed bug activity

 - Intuitive controls, one-button interface